daftcube/TLGameDev/docs/Engineering/BigOForBeginners.md

-# Big O for New Programmers
+# Big O for Beginners

 Big O notation is one of the most ubiquitous pieces of mathematics in computer science.
 Being aware of Big O notation and program time complexity can make you a better programmer.
 But what is it, and why is it useful?